 As an example of this, he speaks on a future world in which the “winter; / Autumn and summer /Are gone long ago.”
 These seasons do not exist as they once did and “Earth is dry to the centre.”
 This depressing view of the future is quickly lifted.
 It turns out he does not expect the world to dry up permanently, but just for a period of time.

 Soon enough the “rich” spring will come again.
 It will be “strange” in that it’s been so long since the season happened.
 With it, the winds will “blow / Round and round,” traveling throughout the world from “Here to there.”
 This process will rejuvenate the world and allow life to begin “anew.”

 It will change, but it will not fade.

 All things will change.

 In the final stanza, which is the shortest of the three, the speaker tries to summarize his various points which were described over the previous two stanzas.
 The first line speaks of the world as being a place that “was never made.”
 It was not constructed to be one thing, or the simple “world” that humankind currently knows.
 It “will change.”
 This change is not something to be feared as it will never “fade.”
 The world will never end.

-In the next section he asks that a reader give into the forces of the world and allow the “wind range” through the days of “eternity.”
-It will travel, as will life, in one form of another, for the rest of time.
+In the next section, he asks that a reader give in to the forces of the world and allow the “wind range” through the days of “eternity.”
+It will travel, as will life, in one form or another, for the rest of time.

 The final lines act as a short and concise summary of the speaker’s beliefs.
 He states that “Nothing” was ever born, nothing came about without some prior history or connection, in this case, to nature.
 Additionally, he says that “Nothing will die,” as all life returns to the earth, and finally, “All things will change.”
 He does not perceive change as something to dread.
 It is a natural part of the world in which humankind lives and it should be embraced.